NCPP/ocgis/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Although it is not required, installing OpenClimateGIS on an AWS has the
-benefits having an isolate instance with specific library versions and the
+benefits having an isolated instance with specific library versions.
-ability to easily scale to multiple servers in the future.
+Deploying on AWS also allows for the ability to scale to multiple servers
+in the future.

 An EC2 instance can be created from within Python, using boto_, a Python
 interface to Amazon Web Services.
 The following is an example script that